 Lanfranco Dettori, the son of Italian champion jockey Gianfranco Dettori and a circus performer mother, was born in 1970 and moved to Great Britain at the age of 14 to work for Newmarket trainer Luca Cumani.
 The British racing industry has enjoyed “The Frankie Factor” ever since.

-2. He’s been winning races for 30 years
+2. He’s been winning races for over 30 years

 Frankie, who measures in at 5ft 4in, became the first teenager since Lester Piggott to record 100 victories.
 He has since been champion jockey three times and won the Derby twice.